FedorF/vk-cup/README.md

 # VK Cup 2021
-Solution of qualification stage of [VK Cup 2021](https://mlbootcamp.ru/) competition
+Solution of the qualification stage of [VK Cup 2021](https://mlbootcamp.ru/) competition